 With other animals, even with cats.
 This makes him very different from other dogs that are also considered within the hunting or sporting group.
 You see, while a Golden Retrieve will make an excellent hunting companion, these guys are generally performing for you because it makes you happy.
 They just don’t seem to have a natural, hunt and kill instinct like many other “hunting” dogs have.

 Which is nice…

-Because this means that any other animals you might have living in the house are not going to be consider “potential” prey by your Golden Retriever and is also going to keep your kids from chased around the house as well (unless of course they want to be in which your Golden will be more than happy to oblige).
+Because this means that any other animals you might have living in the house are not going to be considered “potential” prey by your Golden Retriever and is also going to keep your kids from being chased around the house as well (unless of course they want to be in which your Golden will be more than happy to oblige).